mcap114/LBYARCH-x86-to-C/README.md

 | 2<sup>29</sup>      | 890.167 ms                 | 3510.733 ms                  |
 | 2<sup>30</sup>      | DID NOT EXECUTE             | DID NOT EXECUTE                  |

+This comparative execution table reveals the performance of the C and x86-64 (ASM) across the various vector sizes (2^20, 2^24, 2^27, 2^28, 2^29, 2^30).
 **Analysis:**
+- 2<sup>20</sup> to 2<sup>24</sup>
+The x86-64 kernel significantly outperforms the C kernel for these vector sizes.
+This might be due to the x86-64 assembly's optimized use of SIMD instructions.
+The C kernel might be slower but executes efficiently as well.

+- 2<sup>24</sup> to 2<sup>28</sup>
+As the vector size increases, both kernels experience linear growth in their average execution time.
+However, the x86-64 kernel (2^24-2^28 = 18.533-287.567ms) still demonstrates to outperform the C kernel (2^24-2^28 = 24.167-449.133ms).
+Showing the efficiency of the ASM kernel accordingly.

+- 2<sup>29</sup>
+The ASM kernel's execution time surprisingly spikes dramatically for very large vector sizes like 2^29 with an average execution time of 3510.733 ms, becoming extremely slower than the C kernel with 890.167 ms. This might be due to the size exceeding the CPU's capacity making the SM kernel suffer from frequent memory access and register spilling.
+Furthermore, this substantial gap between their times underscores the ASM kernel's scalability and efficiency in handling large magnitude sizes.

+- 2<sup>30</sup>
+Both kernels failed to execute due to resource limitations.
+This could be attributed to memory allocation constraints or the system's inability to handle large vector sizes.

 ## Program Output with Correctness Check (C and x86)